 Current Studies

-The Center for Applied Health Sciences is seeking moderately active men and women who train at least 2-3 days per week for the last year, aged 20-60 to take part in this clinical study.
-Participants will complete three visits.
-Qualified participants will receive $600 upon successful study completion.
+The Center for Applied Health Sciences is seeking men and women aged 21-65 to take part in this clinical study.
+Participants will complete three in-person visits.
+Qualified participants will receive $800 upon successful study completion.

 *Click image for full study synopsis*